TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Sectionindex/Index.rst

 .sectionIndex.includeHiddenHeaders = [boolean]

-(Since TYPO3 6.2) If you set this and sectionIndex.type is set to "header", also elements with a header layout set to "Hidden" will appear in the menu.
-This was the default behaviour until TYPO3 4.6 and with this property you can enable the "old" behaviour again.
+If you set this and sectionIndex.type is set to "header", also elements with a header layout set to "Hidden" will appear in the menu.
+This was the default behaviour until TYPO3 4.6 and with this property you can enable this old behaviour again.

 .sectionIndex.useColPos = [integer /:ref:`stdWrap <stdwrap>`]

-(Since TYPO3 6.0) This property allows you to set the colPos which should be used in the where clause of the query.
+This property allows you to set the colPos which should be used in the where clause of the query.
 Possible values are integers, default is "0".

 Any positive integer and 0 will lead to a where clause containing "colPos=x" with x being the aforementioned integer.
 A negative value